Climate tipping points are now imminent, scientists warn | DW | 28.07.2021

 Floodwaters inundate central China

-Days of record-breaking rainfall caused devastating flooding across China's central Henan province in late July.
-Scores people have been killed, hundreds of thousands displaced, and many are still unaccounted for.
+Days of record-breaking rainfall also caused devastating flooding across China's central Henan province in late July.
+Scores people have been killed, hundreds of thousands displaced — and many are still unaccounted missing.
 In the provincial capital Zhengzhou, people were trapped in an underground railway when it was inundated with water.
 Rural areas are said to have been hit even worse.

 -